ebassi/halting_problem/content/gnome/using-opengl-with-gtk.md

 it does that by creating two buffers:

  * a Vertex Array Object, which holds all the subsequent vertex buffers
- * a Vertex Buffer Object, which holds the vertext data
+ * a Vertex Buffer Object, which holds the vertex data

 {% include_code glarea/glarea-app-window.c lang:cpp lines:55-63 %}